marina-a06/knowlege-Base-Marina/content/homes-texas/Index.md

 ---
-title: We will explore the home in Texas that I have had the privilege of visiting in my adventures.
+title: Homes in Texas
 ---
+We will explore the home in Texas that I have had the privilege of visiting in my adventures.